Jota-C-Boilerplates/CLI/DotnetCLI/Commands.md

 ### Dot Net CLI
 - `dotnet new gitignore`: Create a new gitignore template basado
-- `dotnet run`: Correr la aplicacion usando Kestrel Server.
+- `dotnet run`: Run app using Kestrel Server.